CKristensen/pushgateway_py_client/README.md

 ```

 ### Note:
-If your application is multithreaded or multiprocessed you should add a label that can distinguish the different threads/processes.
+If the same meric is running different instances at the same time you should add a label that can distinguish the different instances.
 This is because the pushgateway will only keep the most recent value for a metric with the same name and labels.
 ````
 # Example